-81 Killing non-combatants in an enemy nation during war is not always considered a 82 sacrifice.
-Total war approaches to combat conceptualize civilians as legitimate military 83 targets [26, 27] because they conceptualize the struggle as between entire nations.
-This 84 thinking was common during the Second World War and despite it being less common in 85 modern warfare, it is still present today.
-People who endorse total war principles may view enemy civilian deaths as acceptable or even desirable, compared to people who instead favor 86 87 limited warfare between military combatants only.
-For supporters of total war, civilian deaths 88 are not seen as a sacrifice or an error in judgments, but an inevitable feature of war.
+Killing non-combatants in an enemy nation during war is not always considered a sacrifice.
+Total war approaches to combat conceptualize civilians as legitimate military targets [28, 29] because they conceptualize the struggle as between entire nations.
+This thinking was common during the Second World War and despite it being less common in modern warfare, it is still present today.
+Belief in total war has not been widely studied as a psychological construct.
+In fact, at the time of writing, belief in total war appears to have been studied not at all in empirical psychology, yet it could have large downstream impacts on people's judgment of what is ethical and expected in war.
+People who endorse total war principles may view enemy civilian deaths as acceptable or even desirable, compared to people who instead favor limited warfare between military combatants only.
+For supporters of total war, civilian deaths are not seen as a sacrifice or an error in judgments, but an inevitable feature of war.

-89 Therefore, across five studies, (N=2204), we investigated to what extent people would 90 endorse a military bombing that would as a side effect kill an unidentified bystander.
-91 Participants considered a dilemma set in the real-world conflict between the United States 92 and Islamic State (ISIS) (Tables S1-S3 for full text).
-Studies 1 and 2 explored the extent to 93 which participants endorsed bombing which would kill an unidentified bystander.
-Using 94 experimental vignettes, we examined how a lack of information about a bystander impacts an 95 individual's endorsement of the bombing as compared to a known bystander (innocent or 96 otherwise) or non-innocent combatant.
-We also examine whether participants given no 97 information about a wartime bystander make any assumptions about their allegiance, i.e.,

-98 whether they are combatants or civilians.
-In Study 3 we extended this paradigm outside the 99 real-world setting of the ISIS conflict into a fictional conflict, where individual judgments 100 would not favor one side of the conflict over another.
-Study 4 investigated how attitudes 101 toward total war impact endorsement of bombing civilian bystanders, and Study 5 replicated 102 this and Study 1 among UK, rather than US, participants.
-Study 1 was exploratory; we 103 preregistered Studies 2-5.
+To understand real world behavior, it is important to study situations similar to the real world.
+Wartime decision-making is a context where crucial moral decisions are made, yet most of the work in the psychology of moral tradeoffs and sacrifice has not been done in this context [6-14].
+There a significant gap in the literature concerning judgments of the kind of moral trade-offs made in the military armed conflicts of today, particularly ones involving a realistic level of uncertainty.
+Therefore, across five studies, (N = 2204), we investigated to what extent people would endorse a military bombing that would as a side effect kill an unidentified bystander.
+Participants considered a dilemma set in the real-world conflict between the United States and Islamic State (ISIS) (S1-S3 Tables in S1 File for full text).
+Studies 1 and 2 explored the extent to which participants endorsed bombing which would kill an unidentified bystander.
+Using experimental vignettes, we examined how a lack of information about a bystander impacts an individual's endorsement of the bombing as compared to a known bystander (innocent or otherwise) or non-innocent combatant.
+We also examine whether participants given no information about a wartime bystander make any assumptions about their allegiance, i.e., whether they are combatants or civilians.
+In Study 3 we extended this paradigm outside the real-world setting of the ISIS conflict into a fictional conflict, where individual judgments would not favor one side of the conflict over another.
+Study 4 investigated how attitudes toward total war impact endorsement of bombing civilian bystanders, and Study 5 replicated this and Study 1 among UK, rather than US, participants.
+Study 1 was exploratory; we preregistered Studies 2-5.

-104 Studies were approved by the Florida State University Human Subjects Ethics 105 Committee, HSC No. 2016.18130 and The University of Canterbury Human Research Ethics 106 Committee, HEC 2020/16/LR-PS.
-We obtained consent for all studies by asking participants 107 to select a mandatory consent item before proceeding with the study.
-The dates of running 108 each study were as follows: October 1-2, 2016, Study 1b: May 31- June 3 2020, Study 1c: 109 January 14 2021, Study 2: September 17 2020, Study 3: August 17-20, 2020, Study 4: 110 February 28, 2022, Study 5: April 11, 2022, Supplemental Study 1: March 18-19, 2021.
-All 111 materials are reported between the main text and supplemental materials.
-Datasets and code can be found at: [https://osf.io/c5hjq/?view\only=71191a9d5fe14c6fbf548418d1a04a51].
-112
+Studies were approved by the Florida State University Human Subjects Ethics Committee, HSC No. 2016.18130 and The University of Canterbury Human Research Ethics Committee, HEC 2020/16/LR-PS.
+We obtained consent for all studies by asking participants to select a mandatory consent item before proceeding with the study.
+The dates of running each study were as follows: October 1-2, 2016, Study 1b: May 31- June 3 2020, Study 1c: January 14 2021, Study 2: September 17 2020, Study 3: August 17-20, 2020, Study 4: February 28, 2022, Study 5: April 11, 2022, Supplemental Study 1: March 18-19, 2021.
+All materials are reported between the main text and supplemental materials (see S1 File).
+Datasets and code can be found at: [https://osf.io/c5hjq/?view_only=71191a9d5fe14c6fbf548418d1a04a51].

-113 Study 1a
+Study 1a